anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

 documentation and bugs in the code.
 Let us know about any issues you find and we'll resolve them as quickly as possible.

+If you have questions and are comfortable sharing them, send them to the [mailing list](mailto:cs510walpole@cecs.pdx.edu).
+If you would like Ted to privately answer questions or take a look at your code, you can get in touch with him via [email](mailto:theod@pdx.edu).
+He will also make an effort to lurk on IRC in `#cs510walpole` on irc.cat.pdx.edu (see below for details).

 ### What is a spinlock?

 We can use a lock to make sure that one thread has mutually exclusive access to a